-I don’t often cook with them, but it’s a great ingredient.
+I do not often cook with them, but it’s a great ingredient.
 Perfect for savory dishes like these meatballs.
-I’ve also used them before in a dessert!
-Check it out.
+I have also used them before in a dessert!

 Do you like this simple Belgian meatball dish?

-Then also check out another Belgian meatball classic: meatballs in creamy celery sauce!
+Then you should also check out another Belgian meatball classic: meatballs in creamy celery sauce!